Using 529 Savings Plans for Private School Tuition

 How Much to Save for K-12 Tuition

-To create an effective 529 funding strategy, you’ll need to determine how much is needed to fund the lesser of the total tuition liability, or the maximum allowable withdrawal amounts so that you will end up with a $0 account balance after paying the final year of private school tuition.
-This could be achieved with an initial lump sum deposit, monthly contributions or a combination of both.
+To create an effective 529 funding strategy, you’ll need to determine how much is needed to fund the lesser of the total tuition liability or the maximum allowable withdrawal amounts so that you will end up with a $0 account balance after paying the final year of private school tuition.
+This could be achieved with an initial lump sum deposit, monthly contributions, or a combination.

 A 529 Account Can be Rolled Over to an ABLE Account

-Under the current law, individuals who are working and earning income can contribute an additional amount to an ABLE account, up to the current poverty level, above the $15,000 limit.
-This is provided they do not participate in their employer’s retirement plan.
+Under the current law, individuals working and earning income can contribute an additional amount to an ABLE account up to the current poverty level, above the $15,000 limit.
+This assumes they do not participate in their employer’s retirement plan.

-To qualify for an ABLE account, an individual must have been diagnosed with a significant disability before their 26th birthday, with a condition expected to last at least 12 consecutive months.
-The individual must also be receiving benefits under SSI and/or SSDI, or be able to obtain a disability certification from a doctor.
+To qualify for an ABLE account, an individual must have been diagnosed with a significant disability before their 26th birthday, which is expected to last at least 12 consecutive months.
+The individual must also be receiving benefits under SSI and/or SSDI or be able to obtain a disability certification from a doctor.
+Starting in the 2026 tax year, the ABLE Age Adjustment Act will increase the age of disability onset from 26 to 46, increasing eligibility for millions more.

 When You Might Want to Use Your 529 Plan for Private Tuition

-In many cases, using a 529 plan for private school when your child is young can mean you miss out on potential tax benefits.
-However, there are some circumstances when it makes sense to use the 529 for primary or secondary expenses.
-For example, it may emerge that your child won’t need all of the funds for college, whether they decide not to pursue higher education, want to attend an affordable college, or look likely to get a scholarship.
+Often, using a 529 plan for private school when your child is young can mean you miss out on potential tax benefits.
+However, there are some circumstances when using the 529 for primary or secondary expenses makes sense.
+For example, it may emerge that your child won’t need all the funds for college, whether they decide not to pursue higher education, want to attend an affordable college or look likely to get a scholarship.

-In this case, if you are already paying for a private school, and don’t have another child who you could make the beneficiary of the plan, it may make sense to use some of the 529 for their secondary school tuition.
-This could also be the case if you’ve earned substantial gains through the 529 plan and want to make use of them with qualified distributions, such as elementary or secondary school tuition.
+In this case, if you are already paying for a private school and don’t have another child whom you could make the plan’s beneficiary, it may make sense to use some of the 529 for their secondary school tuition.
+This could also be the case if you’ve earned substantial gains through the 529 plan and want to use them with qualified distributions, such as elementary or secondary school tuition.

-It can also be beneficial to use the 529 to pay for elementary or secondary school if you’re able to get tax benefits by doing this.
-If your state gives a tax deduction for 529 plan contributions, you can capture a deduction by paying your child’s school fees into a 529 plan first, before withdrawing the funds and using them to pay tuition.
-You’ll pay the same expense you were planning to pay anyway, but you’ll benefit from a tax deduction, and may even get a credit.
+Using the 529 to pay for elementary or secondary school can also benefit if you get tax benefits.
+If your state gives a tax deduction for 529 plan contributions, you can capture a deduction by paying your child’s school fees into a 529 plan before withdrawing the funds and using them to pay tuition.
+You’ll pay the same expense you were planning to pay anyway, but you’ll benefit from a tax deduction and may even get a credit.

 Homeschooling Expenses

-Note that only private school tuition (not other fees) are qualified distributions under 529 plans.
+Only private school tuition (not other fees) are qualified distributions under 529 plans.
 There is no provision to use 529 plan funds for homeschooling expenses, but some states classify homeschooling as a type of private school.
-If you live in one of these states – Alaska, California, Illinois, Indiana, Kansas, Kentucky, Nebraska, or Texas – you can probably use funds from your 529 plan to cover certain homeschooling expenses that meet the same criteria as tuition.
+If you live in one of these states – Alaska, Indiana, Kansas, Kentucky, or Texas – you may be able to use funds from your 529 plan to cover certain homeschooling expenses that meet the same criteria as tuition.

 Alternatives to Pay for Private School

-There are other types of plans and savings accounts to help pay for private school tuition that you can use to cover a broader range of educational expenses no matter where you live.
+There are other types of plans, and education savings accounts to help pay for private school tuition that you can use to cover a broader range of educational expenses no matter where you live.
 For example, Coverdell ESAs allow you to use funds for a range of qualified education expenses.
-However, these plans have strict contribution limits, so it’s important to compare all options to work out which is the best for your situation.
+However, these plans have strict contribution limits, so comparing all options is important to determine the best for your situation.

 Pros and Cons of Using 529 Plans for Private School

-When weighing any important financial decision you’ll want to look at the positives and negatives of moving forward.
-The pros and cons of using your 529 plan for private tuition could vary by person as your personal financial situation could change the impact.
-Let’s take a look at the most generic pros and cons of making this decision, though, that are relevant for everyone.
+When weighing any important financial decision, you’ll want to look at the positives and negatives of moving forward.
+The pros and cons of using your 529 plan for private tuition could vary by person as your financial situation could change the impact.
+Let’s look at the most generic pros and cons of making this decision that are relevant for everyone.

 Pros of using 529 for private school:

-• Capital gains tax: You can avoid capital gains taxes at a federal and possibly state level, depending on the state you live in.
+- Capital gains tax: Depending on your state, you can avoid capital gains taxes at a federal and possibly state level.

-• Growing available funds: You could grow your 529 accounts by putting more money in earlier.
+- Growing available funds: You could grow your 529 accounts by investing more money earlier.

 Cons of using 529 for private education: